richpl/PyBasic/README.md

-# PyBasic - Program like it's 1979!
+# A BASIC Interpreter - Program like it's 1979!

 ## Introduction